+NordVPN is clearly the superior option in this competition.
 As far as the testing goes, NordVPN clearly comes out ahead of TorGuard in all categories.
-Here is a summary of our TorGuard vs Nord tests:
+Here is a summary of our TorGuard vs NordVPN tests:

-- Value: NordVPN
+- CyberGhost vs NordVPN

 Have you used either NordVPN or TorGuard VPN?
 If so, share your experience below in the comments to help others.
-And if this review has motivated you to invest in one of our contenders, please let us know which one you chose and why.